Arthur "Slim" Evans: Wobblies

-In Minneapolis he became involved with the Industrial Workers of the World, (IWW, or "Wobblies").
-He led an IWW free speech rally in Minneapolis where he was arrested for participating and sentenced to three years in jail.
+In Minneapolis, he became involved with the Industrial Workers of the World (IWW, or "Wobblies").
+He led an IWW free speech rally in Minneapolis, where he was arrested for participating and sentenced to three years in jail.
 Evans later recalled: "All I did was read it.
-I was too shy and too nervous at that time to make up any speech of my own."
-In 1912, he led a strike of political prisoners resulting in his release.
+I was too shy and nervous then to make up any speech of my own."
+In 1912, he led a strike of political prisoners, resulting in his release.

 He was present at the 1913 miners' strike in Ludlow, Colorado.
-There he met IWW leaders "Big" Bill Haywood, Frank Little, and the legendary Joe Hill.
-Two days after Evans arrived, strikebreakers hired by John D. Rockefeller, owner of the coal mines, attacked the striker's camp, killing 20 people including 12 children in the Ludlow Massacre.
+He met IWW leaders "Big" Bill Haywood, Frank Little, and the legendary Joe Hill there.
+Two days after Evans arrived, strikebreakers hired by John D. Rockefeller, owner of the coal mines, attacked the strikers' camp, killing 20 people, including 12 children, in the Ludlow Massacre.
 Evans was shot in the leg with a machine gun.
 He walked with a limp for the rest of his life as a result.

 Evans returned to Canada and continued his union activism.
-He was the leader of the One Big Union local of coal miners in Drumheller, Alberta.
+He led the One Big Union local of coal miners in Drumheller, Alberta.
 He led a strike of 6,300 One Big Union miners during the Canadian Labour Revolt in 1919.
 It was there he met his future wife Ethel, daughter of a Drumheller miner who had been involved in organizing the union.
 The strike was suppressed by anti-union mercenaries hired by the mining company.
-Because the One Big Union was not a recognized union, and workers were official organized within the United Mine Workers, Evans had technically organized a 'wild cat' strike without permission.
-Evans used UMWA funds for the strike, he was accused of embezzlement and sentenced to a three year prison term.
-Upon a petition from the workers he supposedly embezzled from, Evans was released.
+Because the One Big Union was not recognized, and workers were officially organized within the United Mine Workers, Evans had technically organized a 'wild cat' strike without permission.
+Evans used UMWA funds for the strike, he was accused of embezzlement and sentenced to a three-year prison term.
+Evan was released upon a petition from the workers he supposedly embezzled from.

-Evans, along with other former wobblies, became a member of the Communist Party of Canada after it formed in 1921.
+Evans, and other former wobblies became a member of the Communist Party of Canada after it formed in 1921.
 Evans officially became a party member in 1926.

 Worker's Unity League

 The Worker's Unity League was the official trade union centre of the Communist Party of Canada.
-Like the IWW and OBU which Evans had previously organized in, the Worker's Unity League was an industrial union.
+Like the IWW and OBU, which Evans had previously organized, the Workers' Unity League was an industrial union.
 Evans was a major organizer within the union.